NomadkingWild/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure to me is a function, inside a function.
+Its like the ignition in a car, if you want the car to start you have to turn the key which tells the starter to turn on, and that tells the car to start the engine.
 2. Study the following code, then answer the questions below.

 ```js